Dre Campbell Farm

 What Do Sawflies Eat?

-Specifically, the larvae and adults eat the leaves and needles of trees and shrubs.
+The larvae feed on the leaves and needles of trees and shrubs, causing most of the visible plant damage.
 However, some feed exclusively on roses, hibiscus, raspberries, and gooseberries.

 You may also find sawflies on barberries, plums, bottlebrushes, creeping Jenny, dogwoods, willow trees, mallows, and azaleas.
-They feed in groups.
+Many sawfly larvae feed in clusters, especially in their early stages.

 Damage to Crops